 Open enrollment for ACA-compliant plans (on and off-exchange) runs from November 1 to December 15, with coverage effective January 1.
 All ACA-compliant plans in the individual market are calendar-year plans, which means they renew each year on January 1, even for people who sign up mid-year using a special enrollment period.

 Calendar-year plans weren’t the norm prior to 2014, so if you still have a grandmothered plan (or a grandfathered plan), your plan’s renewal date could be anytime during the year.
-If your insurer allows it, your pre-2014 plan will still be able to renew in 2018 (as long as the renewal date is prior to October 2018 if you have a grandmothered plan, but anytime during the year if you have a grandfathered plan).
+If your state and insurer allow it, your pre-2014 plan will still be able to renew in 2018, and renewal will again be available throughout most of 2019 (although the plans will have to terminate at the end of 2019).

 But don’t renew your pre-2014 plan until you compare all of the available options for ACA-compliant coverage.
 You might be surprised at how big the premium subsidies are for 2018 in some areas, and this will again be the case in 2019 (and don’t assume you don’t qualify for premium subsidies until you talk with a tax adviser, as there are ways to reduce your modified adjusted gross income if it’s a little too high for subsidy eligibility; subsidies are available in 2018 for a family of four earning as much as $98,400, and that family will qualify for a subsidy with an income over $100,000 in 2019).